 - To serve, divide the noodles and shredded chicken into serving bowls.
 Pour the hot broth over and serve immediately, garnished with bean sprouts, fresh herbs, scallions, chili peppers and lime wedges.

-- You can use bone-in chicken thighs or chicken legs.
-Bone-in chicken breast can be used in combination with dark meat.
-Dark meat is definitely more flavorful than chicken breast.
+- Bone-in chicken breast can be used in combination with dark meat.
+Dark meat is definitely more flavorful than chicken breast and will add more flavor to the broth.